aws-amplify/amplify-cli/CONTRIBUTING.md

    > If you are using Yarn v2, run `yarn set version classic` to change to Yarn Classic.

+   > Ensure that [Yarn global bin](https://classic.yarnpkg.com/en/docs/cli/global) is added to your PATH.
+For example, add `export PATH="$(yarn global bin):$PATH"` to your shell profile file on Linux or macOS.

+1. Ensure you have [Java](https://aws.amazon.com/corretto/) installed and `java` command is available in your system.
+This is required for DynamoDB emulator.

 1. Start by [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the _dev_ branch of [amplify-cli](https://github.com/aws-amplify/amplify-cli).
 Then clone it to your machine to work with it locally using one of the following methods:

    ```sh